False Friends – How “ett kiss” in Swedish isn’t “a kiss” in English Posted by Chelsea B on May 13, 2020 in Culture, Swedish Language, Vocabulary

 Vi ska eventuellt flytta till Uppsala.
 We will possibly move to Uppsala, (not eventually).

 Who’s confused?
 False friends will do that to you!
-Can you think of more examples of these bilingual homophones in Swedish and English?
+Can you think of more examples of false friends between Swedish and English?
 Which ones trip you up the most?